SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 and disseminates reports.

 *sceewlog* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
-It requires the Python package `dateutil`_ to be installed. sceewlog replaces scvslog that was originally part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm.
+It requires the Python 3 and the package `dateutil`_ to be installed. sceewlog replaces scvslog that was originally part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm.